High order three part split symplectic integrators: Efficient techniques for the long time simulation of the disordered discrete nonlinear Schroedinger equation: Three Part Split Symplectic Integrators

-Our study fills this void by presenting a systematic way to construct higher order three part split SIs, based on the composition technique proposed by Yoshida \cite{Y90}.
+We start the presentation of three part split methods by implementing an algorithm based on the composition technique proposed by Yoshida \cite{Y90}.
 Starting from a SI $S^{2n}(\tau)$ of order $2n$, we can construct a SI $S^{2n+2}(\tau)$ of order $2n+2$, as